LeandroPedroso14/Automation/README.md

  👇
 </h3>

-- Download the file for installation: Program for registration.
+- Download the file for installation : Program for registration.
 - Run program to register the application by clicking on : app
-- Download notepad: products.txt.
+- Download notepad : products.txt.